[Insert Sender’s Name]

 Step #4: Potentially Include a Reference Line

-If you’re corresponding with a large company or if you’ve been asked to include a specific reference number in your letter, type “Re:” then the reference line.
+If you’re corresponding with a large company or have been asked to include a specific reference number in your letter, type “Re:” then the reference line.
 If you’re using a reference line, omit the subject line.

 Step #5: Include the Recipient’s Name and Address

 This should be left-justified, whatever format you use.
-It’s important to include their full name as well as the address in case the letter becomes separated from the envelope (which it usually will in a large office).
+Including their full name and address is essential if the letter separates from the envelope (usually in a large office).
 If you’re using a window envelope, make sure the recipient’s name and address are positioned to appear within the window.

 Step #6: Include the Greeting